top of page

 Resource Nodes

 Resource nodes are small outposts that factions can control.
-Each one can be harvested once a week by any member of the faction, and each one produces a different resource.
+Each one can be harvested once a week by any member of the faction, and each one produces a different resource - with the exception of the Market, which provides silver and an upgrade to your guards.
 Resource nodes come with two guard NPCs placed at their entrance or in a central location.
 The five resource nodes are: the Den, the Hollow, the Market, the Mines, and the Ruins.
-Factions may hold any number of resource nodes.
+Factions may hold up to three resource nodes.

 Control Nodes